nikocent/todo-client/README.md

 # Simple to-do list

-Frontend for my simple to-do list app made with React + Vite, axios, and hosted on Netlify
+Frontend for my simple to-do list app made with React + Vite, axios and hosted on Netlify